expo/expo-github-action/CONTRIBUTING.md

-# Contributing to Expo Github Action
+# Contributing to Expo GitHub Action

 ## 📦 Download and Setup